oh2aun/flashforth/PIC24-30-33/readme-pic24-30-33.txt

 FlashForth V5.0
 ---------------
+- Python shell with command line editoing and history.
+  #send command for uploading files to FF.
 - DO ?DO LEAVE UNLOOP I J LOOP +LOOP
-- Old LEAVE used with FOR NEXT has chaned to ENDIT
+- Old LEAVE used with FOR NEXT has changed to ENDIT
 - CON changed to CONSTANT (Inline code)
 - CONSTANT changed to CO: (uses DOCREATE)
 - IS and TO made immediate words